kaufmann-dev/git-wrangler/README.md

 # BashScripts
-I am currently working on this repository.
-Scripts are not sufficiently tested or even not fully developed.
-Descriptions not yet added.
-Plase stand by.
 ## gh-clone.sh
 Clones GitHub repositories based on specified criteria (visibility, user, limit) and organizes them into a designated directory, checking for existing repositories and displaying status messages.
 #### Syntax